 An underbite is a relatively common condition dentists see at their offices, including Parkcrest Dental Group here in Springfield, Missouri.
-Don’t worry, we promise to take care of you or your children with this condition.
-We’ll consult with you to determine a possible treatment regimen for minor or severe cases.
+Don’t worry, we promise to take care of you or your children with an underbite.
+We’ll consult with you to determine a possible treatment regimen for an underbite for minor or severe cases.

-Genetics are the most common reason someone develops an underbite, particularly if one of your family members has this condition, your chances of having it increase.
+Genetics are the most common reason someone has an underbite.
+If at least one of your family members has an underbite, your chances of having the same condition increase.

 Childhood behaviors may also cause an underbite.
 Children’s bodies are still developing and growing, so they are more malleable to environmental influences.

-Young children who suck their thumbs, thrusting the tongue against their teeth, breathing through the mouth too much, and using a bottle or pacifier for too long of a time may all lead to this misalignment as the jaw develops.
+Young children who suck their thumbs, thrusting the tongue against their teeth, breathing through the mouth too much, and using a bottle or pacifier for too long of a time may all lead to an underbite as the jaw develops.

-Yes, over time it can become a serious problem for your physical health.
+Yes, over time an underbite can become a serious problem for your physical and mental health.